OCD Underground: Pure Obsessionals & Covert Compulsions

 The DSM and the Pure Obsessional

 But what do the experts say?
-The psychiatrist's bible, the DSM (Diagnostic and Statistical Manual of Mental Disorders, Version 4, Text Revision), doesn't help us much in figuring this out.
+The psychiatrist's bible, the DSM (Diagnostic and Statistical Manual of Mental Disorders, Version 5), doesn't help us much in figuring this out.

 The current version of the DSM requires that either obsessions or compulsions be present for a diagnosis of OCD.
 However, as mentioned above, this is actually a contradiction.
 DSM itself notes a functional relationship between obsessions and compulsions, since compulsions are performed in response to an obsession.
 So you can't have one without the other.